Handicap Parking Violators – There Is An App For That

 “It’s like taking a full balloon and trying to push even more air into it without being able to let any of that volume out,” Mosher said.

-The I-Team drove with him through a College Hill grocery store parking lot as he searched for an open space close to the store.
-He has a placard, but there were other permit holders idling in the aisle waiting for a handicapped spot to open.
+The I-Team drove with him through a College Hill grocery store parking lot as he searched for an open space nearby.
+He has a placard, but other permit holders were idling in the aisle waiting for a handicapped spot to open.

 When he did get out, we could tell he felt self-conscious because of his invisible disability.
 A friend suggested he carry a cane as a prop, but he fears it won’t be long before his degenerative condition may solve that dilemma for him.

 Superior Van and Mobility is helping its customers in this very matter by providing notification stickers for their vehicles.
-These stickers are aimed at notifying others who attempt to park next to a ramp van, aware of the access needed to load and unload the passengers of the vehicle. (example below)
+These stickers are aimed at notifying others who attempt to park next to a ramp van and who are aware of the access needed to load and unload the vehicle’s passengers. (example below)

-Superior Van and Mobility decided to help its customers after the numerous reports received of them returning to their vehicles only to find themselves stranded outside with no access to enter.
-“It’s sad to think, these customers had no other option but to wait for the other driver to return,” said Richard Maxwell, Marketing Manager at Superior Van and Mobility.
+Superior Van and Mobility decided to help its customers after receiving numerous reports of them returning to their vehicles only to find themselves stranded outside without access to enter.
+“It’s sad to think these customers had no other option but to wait for the other driver to return,” said Richard Maxwell, Marketing Manager at Superior Van and Mobility.

-Out of need, Superior decided to develop this brightly colored sticker to be placed on the side window of the van and on the rear window, if so desired.
-The sticker is aimed to alert the driver pulling into the adjacent parking space to use caution, and to be aware of the room needed by the individual in the ramp van.
+Out of need, Superior decided to develop this brightly colored sticker to be placed on the side window of the van and on the rear window, if desired.
+The sticker is aimed at alerting the driver pulling into the adjacent parking space to use caution and to be aware of the room needed by the individual in the ramp van.